 Students must complete 120 hours in the internship to receive course credit.

 - The internship must take place in an office.
 Students cannot telecommute or work from

 a home setting.

-- The company must have more than 3 full-time employees.
-The employees cannot be contractual
+- The company must have more than five full-time employees.
+The employees cannot be

 - The internship cannot consist of door-to-door selling or pure cold calling.